Thorsten Fink: Wattenscheid and Karlsruher SC

 While playing for Bayern's first team, he helped the team reach the 1999 Champions League final against Manchester United, where Bayern dramatically lost 2–1, conceding two goals in injury time.
 Fink came on as a substitute late in the game, but his sliced clearance in the 91st minute led to United's equaliser, with the ball breaking to Ryan Giggs whose shot was turned into the net by Teddy Sheringham.

 However, Fink still managed to pick up a Champions League winner's medal two years later, as Bayern beat Valencia in the 2001 Champions League final on penalties, although he did not play in the match.
-He also won four Bundesliga champions titles and three German Cups with the club.
+He also won four Bundesliga titles and was a three-time winner of the DFB-Pokal with the club.

 He was forced to end his playing career in 2006 after sustaining cartilage damage in his knee.

 Coaching career

 Early career

 While still playing for Bayern, he had already graduated from Cologne Sport University, in December 2005, after taking a course on coaching.
 From 5 September 2006, he began coaching Red Bull Salzburg's reserve side.
 After the departure of Lothar Matthäus as the assistant of head coach Giovanni Trapattoni, Fink stepped up and became the new assistant.

 Fink took over as head coach of FC Ingolstadt 04 on 4 January 2008, replacing Jürgen Press, who was sacked on New Year's Day.
 He appointed Heiko Vogel as his assistant.
 His first match was a 3–1 win against VfB Stuttgart II.
 Ingolstadt finished the 2007–08 season in second place.
 Ingolstadt started the 2008–09 season by losing to Hamburger SV in the first round of the German Cup.
 Fink was fired on 22 April 2009.
 He finished with a record of 16 wins, 11 draws, and 17 losses.
 His final match was a 3–2 loss against SC Freiburg.
 Ingolstadt were in 17th place when Fink was sacked.